-One legitimate question that may be asked is that considering that some of the most virulent, moronic, and highly objectionable racist behavior is to be found among the white blue- and white-collar working classes even though it is immoral, uncivilized and not in their economic self-interest, what explanation can one offer for this behavior.
-The explanation is two-fold: One, propaganda by capitalists and their allies via the media often elevates blacks to the level of scapegoats for the inequality, alienation and powerlessness that the white working class experiences and thereby assure stability for the capitalist system as a whole.
+(Note: in the absence of race, other ideologies of oppression become salient: sexism, classism, etc.)[5] Propaganda by capitalists and their allies via the media often elevates blacks to the level of scapegoats for the inequality, alienation and powerlessness that the white working class experiences and thereby assure stability for the capitalist system as a whole.
 Instead of targeting the real sources of their woes (the capitalist class) the white working class ends up targeting blacks instead.
-The following example by Reich (1977) will drive home this point: "[M]any whites believe that welfare payments to blacks are a far more important factor in their taxes than is military spending.
+The following example by Reich (1977) will drive home this point: "[M]any whites believe that welfare payments to blacks are a far more important spending.
 Through racism, poor whites come to believe that their poverty is caused by blacks who are willing to take away their jobs, and at lower wages, thus concealing the fact that a substantial amount of income inequality is inevitable in a capitalist society.
 Racism thus transfers the locus of whites' resentment towards blacks and away from capitalism."
 It should be pointed out here, that historically, the black working class has been used by employers to help break white trade unions by using black workers as "scabs" when white unions are on strike.
 In fact Cherry (1991: 61) convincingly demonstrates that "[t]he post-World War II profit boom [in the United States] resulted from the ability of capitalists to exploit a racially divided southern workforce and a growing low-wage female workforce.
 The profitable employment of these workers enabled capitalists to undermine the benefits obtained by unionized workers....
 Thus, race and gender discrimination made the postwar profit boom possible, and provided industrialists with the opportunity to weaken the power of the unions."
 Such strategies are clearly not conducive to healthy race relations among black and white workers.
-Two, racism provides for the white working class an avenue of psychic satisfaction: As Reich observes, for example, "the opportunity to participate in another's oppression compensates for one's misery" (1978: 387).
-Karp (1981: 91) calls it the displacement of mistreatment in which one's own hurts are taken out on others.
-Then there is the solace one obtains by seeing oneself as "above" another group to psychologically compensate for life's tribulations in capitalist societies.